amiltonwong/CarND-PID-Control-Project/README.md

 ## Rubric Discussion Points
 #### Describe the effect each of the P, I, D components had in your implementation.

 PID Controller is implemented in `PID` class.
-Two instance of PID controller: `pid_steer` and `pid_throttle` are instantiated for  controlling steer and throttle.
+Two instance of PID controller: `pid_steer` and `pid_throttle` are initiated for controlling steer and throttle.

 pid_steer